notrab/libsql-proxy/README.md

-# libsql-proxy
+# Turso CDN

-This guide will help you set up a multi-region proxy for serverless libSQL/Turso with local replicas in each region.
-The proxy uses local SQLite files that sync with your primary database, providing lower latency for reads in each region.
+This guide will help you self host a multi-region write-through cache proxy for serverless SQLite with [Turso](https://turso.tech).

+Turso CDN provides similar guarantees to Turso's (deprecated) Edge Replicas.

 ## How It Works